Deloitte reveals why generative AI isn’t scaling as expected—find out what’s holding companies back

 Risk management and regulatory compliance remain daunting

-The Deloitte report reveals that only 23% of organizations feel adequately prepared to manage risks associated with generative AI, such as model bias, data privacy issues, and new attack surfaces.
+The reveals that only 23% of organizations feel adequately prepared to manage risks associated with generative AI, such as model bias, data privacy issues, and new attack surfaces.
 The introduction of regulations like the European Union’s AI Act further complicates the landscape, leaving many companies feeling unprepared.
 About half of the respondents are conducting regulatory forecasts or assessments to better manage these complexities, signaling a reactive rather than proactive approach.

 The low preparedness levels for AI risks reflect a broader issue of insufficient governance frameworks around AI initiatives.
 While it’s clear that AI brings enormous potential, the risks associated with it—whether regulatory, ethical, or operational—are equally significant.
 Organizations must prioritize building robust governance models that not only comply with existing regulations but also anticipate future regulatory landscapes.
 This will require a coordinated effort involving legal, IT, compliance, and business teams working together to build an AI strategy that is both innovative and secure.